AbdulConsole/mfcLab/README.md

 This is a beautiful site in the making - (Abdul Console) [https://google.com]

-this is my assignment - (firdausi isa)
+this is my assignment - (firdausi isa) by sharebuild